ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 any operational IP addressing or routing.

-Convergence Layers like {{TCPCL}} and {{DGRAMCL}} have many useful features and are recommended wherever deployable.
+Convergence Layers like {{TCPCL}} and {{DGRAMCL}} have many useful features and remain recommended wherever deployable.
 This may include some links where only IPv6 Link-Local Addresses are available, though how a Bundle Protocol Agent obtains the IPv6 Link-Local Address of a peer is a deployment-specific matter.